openstack-archive/fuel-library/deployment/puppet/swift/README.markdown

     class { 'swift::proxy':
       # specifies that account should be automatically created
+      # this should be set to true when tempauth is used
       account_autocreate = true,
       #proxy_local_net_ip = '127.0.0.1',
       #proxy_port = '11211',